 There are a number of important reasons for tax credit allocating agencies to specify ENERGY STAR construction in their Qualified Allocation Plans for all multifamily building projects:

 Public Housing Authorities (PHAs) provide important housing opportunities to residents in need, and the ENERGY STAR residential programs’ focus on quality design and construction can help address any perceptions that such housing is lower quality.
-When PHAs build new multifamily developments (both low rise or high rise) or substantially rehabilitate older neglected properties, the ENERGY STAR Certified Homes and Multifamily High Rise Programs offer a great opportunity to introduce a thorough design process that minimizes both short and long-term risk for the Authority and the occupants.
+When PHAs build new multifamily developments (both low rise and high rise) or substantially rehabilitate older neglected properties, the ENERGY STAR Certified Homes and Multifamily High Rise Programs offer a great opportunity to introduce a thorough design process that minimizes both short and long-term risk for the Authority and the occupants.
 By specifying important energy efficiency measures in the design, ENERGY STAR certification helps contribute to both high-quality housing and lower-cost operations.

 When public housing authorities partner and build with ENERGY STAR, they’re able to provide: